sedge/node-map-reduce/README.md

 ### Features

 1. Multi-threading support
-2. Fail-safe queuing with redis
-3. Standardized module design, making adding new jobs easy
+2. Standardized module design, making adding new jobs easy
-4. REST API for payload delivery
+3. REST API for payload delivery
-5. Sample jobs to help you dive in
+4. Sample jobs to help you dive in

 ### Dependancies